 By Daniel McCarthy / TheWildGeese.com (Originally published in 2006)

 Ennis, County Clare, Ireland – Venerable Gaelic Athletic Association founder Michael Cusack (left) is gaining new scrutiny, in this, the centennial year of his passing.
-As well as picking up his own website in…Continue
+As well as picking up his own website in September, next year an exhibit will open on "The Citizen" in…Continue

 1. Go to a GAA match